-- Data: This includes aspects such as regulating the appropriate use of the data, ensuring consistency in the terms of data release, and certification of an infrastructure to host a specific data type (e.g., HIPAA).
-The Data Owner and Infrastructure Owner stakeholder groups are involved in this agreement. - Participation: This includes the rules for participation in a specific EaaS competition, regulating, e.g., withdrawal from participation and permitted channels of result publication (such as no use of results in advertisements).
-The Competition Organiser and Participant stakeholder groups are involved in this agreement. - Coordinators: This regulates what the coordinators may and may not do, including the re-use of programs submitted by participants on further data.
+Data: This includes aspects such as regulating the appropriate use of the data, ensuring consistency in the terms of data release, and certification of an infrastructure to host a specific data type (e.g., HIPAA).
+The Data Owner and Infrastructure Owner stakeholder groups are involved in this agreement.

+Participation: This includes the rules for participation in a specific EaaS competition, regulating, e.g., withdrawal from participation and permitted channels of result publication (such as no use of results in advertisements).
+The Competition Organiser and Participant stakeholder groups are involved in this agreement.

+Coordinators: This regulates what the coordinators may and may not do, including the reuse of programs submitted by participants on further data.
 The Competition Organiser and Infrastructure Owner stakeholder groups are involved in this agreement.

 In order to facilitate the organisation of an EaaS competition, standardised templates for these three agreements would be useful.
 Optimally, it would be possible to automatically generate the agreements based on options selected on a website, although this is made more complex as different agreements would be needed for different jurisdictions.
 These agreements should also take into account various specific requirements by organisations, such as the possibility for a participating company to embargo results, specific data requirements of some government research laboratories, and foreseeing the use of Non-Disclosure Agreements in some cases.
-Even if these agreements do exist, there is the complication of the enforceability of participant agreements signed in other countries.
+Even if these agreements

+Fig. 6.
+The stakeholders and potential agreements necessary to organise an EaaS competition. do exist, there is the complication of the enforceability of participant agreements signed in other countries.
 A clear chain of liabilities will also have to be defined.